 The adoption of financial policies provides a number of benefits to municipalities large and small.
 The adoption of financial policies helps to provide consistency, stability, and continuity in the financial operations of the town.
 Written policies provide a framework to guide and educate both newly elected officials in carrying out their fiduciary responsibilities and newly appointed staff in the conduct of their financial duties.
 The ability to rely on well-defined financial policies helps to resolve conflicts and avoid allegations of bias or favoritism.
 Additionally, the adoption of financial policies is just a good, sound business practice that fosters confidence in the fiscal operations of the municipality.

 The NHMA’s publication, Basic Financial Policies: A Guide for New Hampshire Cities and Towns, provides detailed explanations of the basic financial policies that municipalities should consider adopting.
-The guide includes a CD containing example policies, an internal control checklist, and other information helpful in formulating comprehensive financial policies.
+The guide includes sample policies, an internal control checklist, and other information helpful in formulating comprehensive financial policies.

 The primary focus of a cash receipts policy is to establish proper management practices over cash, checks and other receipts.
 Strong internal controls over revenues are necessary to instill public confidence in municipal operations, and to provide accurate, reliable and timely information upon which financial decisions can be made.
 Budgeting, revenue forecasting, account reconciliations, analytic reviews and financial reporting all rely upon the efficient collection and accurate recording of revenue.Policies should address: